coreeng/core-platform-docs/content/p2p/fast-feedback/_index.md

 pre = ""
 +++

-Fastfeedback gives engineers fast feedback on every change.
+Fast feedback gives engineers fast feedback on every change.
 It is run on every PR and on every commit to main.

 Implement the following Make targets: